matthew-hale/pwsh-GC/Docs/markdown/Get-GCAgent.md

 ```

 ### -Label
-Get agents based on a given GuardiCore label.
+Get assets based on one or more GuardiCore label objects.

 ```yaml
 Type: Object